omnilesolutions/ghanapostgps/README.md

 Before connecting to GhanaPostGPS, you'll need the following:
 1. AsaaseUser ID
-    This is given to you during on-boarding with the GhanaPostGPS team and can be found other your profile from the [GPSAdmin Portal](https://gpsadmin.ghanapostgps.com)
+    This is given to you during on-boarding with the GhanaPostGPS team and can be found under your profile from the [GPSAdmin Portal](https://gpsadmin.ghanapostgps.com)
 2. DeviceID
     You'll need to create a device on the [GPSAdmin Portal](https://gpsadmin.ghanapostgps.com)